What is it?

 Requires more work on your part:

-- An internship, where credit may or may not be earned.
+- An internship, where credit may or may not be earned (requires independent experience proposal).

-- An independent research, volunteer, or service-learning experience.
+- An independent research, volunteer, or service-learning experience (requires independent experience proposal).

 Do I need a passport?

 Yes.
 Students need a valid passport.
 Passport scholarships are available to students who have financial need.
-Visit the Scholarships and Awards section for more info.
+For detailed information on how to apply for a passport and to request funding, visit M-Compass.

 Are there additional requirements?

 Yes.
 Students are required to complete the entire M-Compass application.
-This includes extensive health, safety, and security preparations, including purchasing travel health insurance from the U-M preferred vendor, currently HTH Worldwide.
-There are no exceptions to this policy.
+This includes extensive health, safety, and security preparations, including purchasing travel health insurance from the U-M preferred vendor.
+All students are required to purchase this insurance, even if they have coverage through another policy.

 Is it affordable?